St Andrew's Church, Calstock: Churchyard

-Other gravestones

-Other gravestones can be found which record deaths from mining and other industrial accidents.
+Other gravestones record deaths from mining and other industrial accidents.
 Though now set in quiet rural countryside, the church during the 19th century was surrounded by industrial activity, and the people of the parish were much involved in quarrying, brickmaking, lime burning and boat building, as well as copper mining.
 The adit of one, not very successful, copper mine, Wheal Trelawny, still runs underneath part of the churchyard.
 Also in the graveyard is the gravestone of two Shadrak brothers who decided to emigrate to Canada in search of work after the collapse of the Tamar Valley Mine.
 They were two of the 3,000 doomed souls on board the Titanic on her maiden voyage.

 Edgcumb Chapel

 The Edgcumb Chapel is located in the east end of the northern aisle.
-It contains two monuments of the late 17th century: to Piers Edgcumb (1666) and to Jemima, Countess of Sandwich (1674). it is no longer a chapel, but used by ministers to store religious items.
+It contains two monuments of the late 17th century: to Piers Edgcumb (1666) and to Jemima, Countess of Sandwich (1674).

 Rectory

 The rectory is the work of Decimus Burton, 1853–54.